henfri/smarthome/plugins/alexa/nginx.md

 /etc/nginx/htpasswd
 format is `user:password`
-generate passwords using `openssl passwd "YOUR-PASSWORD"`
+generate passwords using `openssl passwd "YOUR-PASSWORD"` Users have reported that using openssl for generating the password this way.
+An alternative is: htpasswd -c htpasswd.alexa username  (htpasswd.alexa is the htpasswd file that is generated)

 # Let's Encrypt SSL Certificate
 - download certbot from https://certbot.eff.org/